It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 Coupling of a Talented but no money entrepreneur (Limited Member) and rich sponsor ( but Unlimited and no interest in management of the Company) may be able to create a Personal Company in substance.
 But there is no such thing as a free lunch.

-As the LLC can be established with a single Member, it would be handy corporate structure regardless of business scale, from a Personal Company to a large enterprise.
+As the LLC can be established with a single Member, it would be a handy corporate structure regardless of business scale, from a Personal Company to a large enterprise.

 So, would it possible to do business in Japan through the Japan branch of a foreign corporation established in a country of less regulation or more flexibility under the governing law?

 It is actually possible, but a foreign company is also governed by Japanese laws as long as it conducts business in Japan.
-For instance, commercial registration (as the branch of a foreign company) is required in advance to commencement of its business in Japan, representative in Japan of the foreign company (generally employee of the company assigned to the Japan branch) should be appointed and registered.
+For instance, commercial registration (as the branch of a foreign company) is required in advance to commencement of its business in Japan, a representative in Japan of the foreign company (generally employee of the company assigned to the Japan branch) should be appointed and registered.

 As business income attributable to the Japan branch is subject to the Corporation Tax and Local Tax as same to a Japanese company, tax return filing is also required.

-However, you would not better to use a foreign company if it is established solely for the purpose of Japan business.
+However, you would not better use a foreign company if it is established solely for the purpose of Japan business.